stanleyhickey/Graph-Theory-Pathfinders/README.md

 ```
 The algorithm above finds an Eulerian circuit in a *connected* graph if it has one.
 In part 1 of this project I will implement this algorithm as a function eulerian_circuit().
 Initially I will assume that the input graph is connected and Eulerian.

-It is worth noting that I make use of the networkx package when creating graphs.
+It is worth noting that I make use of the 'networkx' package when creating graphs.

 ## Part 1 Code Description: